ablakey/pointless.click/src/projects/minibot/index.md

 As you solder each section, use a multimeter to verify you haven't shorted any of the pins to each other.
 Be sure to follow soldering best practices regarding temperature and methods.
 Dry joints on a small mobile robot will eventually wiggle loose and you'll get a very frustrating kind of problem to debug: randomly occurring, intermittent issues.

-There are 5 areas to solder:
+There are 5 groups of things to solder:

 1. The 6-pin socket connector strips for the wheel encoder/power supplies (
     - note there are two sets of holes, you want the one closest to the wheels